germainelee02/GGCoolSpotBot/README.md

 # GGCoolSpotBot
-## A Telegram Bot that tells you all the cool places and spots near you when you send it your GPS live location!
+## A Telegram Bot
+### This bot gathers all the cool spots near you when you send it your live location